Vendicated/Vencord/README.md

 -   [100+ built in plugins](https://vencord.dev/plugins)
 -   Fairly lightweight despite the many inbuilt plugins
 -   Excellent Browser Support: Run Vencord in your Browser via extension or UserScript
--   Works on any Discord branch: Stable, Canary or PTB all work
+-   Works on any Discord branch: Stable, Canary or Public Test Build (PTB)
 -   Custom CSS and Themes: Inbuilt css editor with support to import any css files (including BetterDiscord themes)
 -   Privacy friendly: blocks Discord analytics & crash reporting out of the box and has no telemetry
 -   Maintained very actively, broken plugins are usually fixed within 12 hours